nishatrhythm/Bangladesh-Railway-Train-Seat-Matrix-Web-Application/README.md

 ## 📱 App Updates & News

-For the latest updates, new features, and Android app releases, visit our **GitHub Gist**:
+For the latest updates, new features, and Android app releases, visit our **GitHub Releases**:

-👉 **[Updates & Downloads](https://gist.github.com/nishatrhythm/b462e53062f32017fcc0c7c218898cde)** - Stay updated with new features and app versions
+👉 **[Updates & Downloads](https://github.com/nishatrhythm/Train-Seat-App-Releases/blob/main/README.md)** - Stay updated with new features and app versions

 ---